Meet the staff of the Center for Global Education at Asia Society.

 Heather received a BA in theater from UC San Diego and an MA in education from Teachers College, Columbia University.

-Alexis Menten is the Executive Director of Program Development for the Center for Global Education at Asia Society, where she is responsible for strategic and program planning, fundraising and grants management, and partnership development.
+Alexis Menten is the Managing Director of the Center for Global Education at Asia Society, where she is responsible for strategic and program planning, fundraising and grants management, and partnership development.

 She directs Asia Society’s Global Learning Beyond School initiative to advance global learning in non-formal education programs and oversees an international working group and research project that explores the integration of 21st century skills in education systems in the US and Asia.